key4hep/EDM4hep/doc/PIDHandler.md

 # PIDHandler introduction and usage

-This page contains some bigger picture introduction for the utilities that are availbale to work with `ParticleID`s and its related metadata.
+This page contains some bigger picture introduction for the utilities that are available to work with `ParticleID`s and its related metadata.
 It also contains examples for the most common usage patterns.

 ## PIDHandler basics